Why was Cardano Invented?

 - Smart contracts infrastructure capable of handling commercial level usage

 Hopefully, this comprehensive guide has made it easier to understand what is Cardano about and how Cardano works.
 There’s no doubt that the “Japanese Ethereum” has great potential for those interested in smart contracts functionality.
 However, there is still a long way to go for the Cardano project.
 Many people outside the crypto space are still unaware of what Cardano is about.
-Given its growing exposure in Japan – where cryptocurrencies are warmly embraced – it’s a good time to consider adding to your crypto portfolio, see eToros platform to copy expert investors crypto portfolios.
+Given its growing exposure in Japan – where cryptocurrencies are warmly embraced – it may be a good time to consider adding ADA to your crypto portfolio.
+See eToros platform to copy top eToro traders, grow your portfolio and take all the credit.